buyurside/notSoSmartMounter/README.md

 # Not So Smart Mounter
-This little script mounts every plugged in storage device in /mnt.
+This little script mounts every plugged in storage devices in /mnt.